SUNY Downstate Health Sciences University

 - Once the MD/MPH AMCAS application is complete, the application and letters of recommendations will then be forwarded to the School of Public Health electronically.

 NOTE: All letters must be submitted electronically—through the AMCAS letter service (including Virtual Evals or Interfolio).
 We do not accept letters of recommendation sent by mail, email, or fax.

 - An acceptance reply form will be required within two weeks of the mailing of the decision letter.

-- Applicants will be required to submit a deposit between May 1 - 15 for both the MD ($100) and SPH ($150) to secure their place in the entering class for both schools.
+- Applicants will be required to submit a deposit of $100 between April 15 - 30 to secure their place in the entering class for each of the schools.

 Admission to the Master of Public Health Program for Current SUNY Downstate College of Medicine Students

 Current SUNY Downstate College of Medicine students who are in good academic standing and would like to be considered for the Master of Public Health Program may submit this form for admission consideration: